Sangre de Cristo Mountain Range

 From Salida, Colorado, the Sangre de Cristo’s stretch 225 miles to Santa Fe, New Mexico, but if you follow their crest through all its jogs from Poncha Pass to its terminus at Glorieta Pass, the range’s length exceeds 300 miles.

-In Colorado, they are among the most dramatic peaks in the state, soaring up to 7000′ feet from the surrounding valleys with a bare minimum of foothills.
+- In Colorado, these are among the most dramatic peaks in the state, soaring up to 7000′ feet from the surrounding valleys with a bare minimum of foothills.

 Sunrise on the Sangre de Cristo’s

 - Most people know of Denver as the Mile High City, that much of the city lies at or near an elevation of 5280 feet.
 However, geologists believe that Denver and its surroundings didn’t always rest at such lofty elevation.